Designing Learning

 How can I sign up for the course?

-Please stay tuned for the announcements of the upcoming sessions in the GLC calendar of events.
-You may also subscribe to the quarterly GLC newsletter to be in the know of all training sessions organized by the GLC training community.
+Please stay tuned for announcements of upcoming sessions in the GLC calendar of events.
+You may also subscribe to the quarterly GLC newsletter to be informed about all training sessions organized by the GLC training community.